rsk0315/papyrus/README.md

   (but not good enough, especially in UNIX)

 ## Naming
-- 'papyrys' suggests paper, or editor
+- 'papyrus' suggests paper, or editor
 - 'papyrus' contains substring 'PY', since written in `Python`